📋 Prospective Families

 First-Year CostAmount

-Annual Dues (includes national & council membership, collected in Fall)$225
+Annual Dues (national & council membership, collected in Fall)$225

 Uniform (biggest upfront expense)Varies